maia-iyer/spire-demos/tornjak_crd_federation/README.md

 command terminated with exit code 60
 ```

+### Step 2d: [Optional] ErrImagePull

+If you are receiving this error upon any workload deployment, it's likely due to rate limits with DockerHub.
+Wait a couple minutes, delete the pod that is erroring, and it should come up.

+Otherwise,

 ## Step 3: Federate the clusters

 As we saw, workloads from the same trust domain have the proper trust bundle to properly establish TLS connection with the TLS server.
 However, workloads from a separate trust domain do not have the proper trust bundle.
 We will now federate SPIRE Server B with SPIRE server a using the Tornjak API.